AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Level 1*

 At your touch wounds scab and bones cease to ache.
-Heal an ally you touch of 1d8 damage.
+Heal yourself or an ally you touch of 1d8 damage.

 #### Detect Alignment